A Week in UAE: Things to do and Places to See.

 Sharjah Museum of Islamic Civilisation

-Begin your journey with what Sharjah is known for- museums.
+Begin your journey with what Sharjah is known for museums.
 Nestled along a waterfront in an impressive souq, where visitors can learn about the Islamic civilisation’s timeless achievements. rituals, artefacts, textiles and more.
 Amongst thousands of Islamic artefacts, many of them are rare and exclusive with no duplicates anywhere else in the world.

 Sharjah Art Museum

 The art buffs are finally going to heave a sigh of relief when they see one of the region’s most dynamic art museums.
-While the upstairs has a permanent collection of arts from the late 19th century, downstairs has two galleries with rotating temporary exhibits of international talents.
+While the upstairs has a permanent collection of arts from the late 19th century, the downstairs has two galleries with rotating temporary exhibits of international talents.
 From Lebanese to Egyptian, the museum has incredible works from around the world.

-Buhaira Corniche is flanked by restaurants that serves up excellent fast food, both Arabian and continental, where you can have delicious lunch.
+Buhaira Corniche is flanked by restaurants that serve up excellent fast food, both Arabian and continental, where you can have delicious lunch.
 Since you are here, take a tour of the Al Noor Mosque which is an exquisitely designed holy place, dominating the skyline of the city.

 If you plan to have a casual evening with your family, reach the Al Qasba, which is a commercial complex that offers a perfect package of entertainment.
 It comprises various kinds of activities, both indoor and outdoor, such as theatres, Kids Fun Zone, Abra rides, Al Qasba Musical Fountain and the Etisalat-Eye of the Emirates Ferris Wheel.
-Devour meal at the fine dining restaurants.
+Devour meals at the fine dining restaurants.